ebhen/sard_thesis_journey/README.md

 Error evaluation and heatmaps

 * new_heatmaps_evebit_subs_v1
-    * heatmaps of statistical tests, evebit only
+    * heatmaps of statistical tests, evebit only, remember to close graphs while runnings the code

 Data and error vectors